MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 [2446380e-629]: PS C:\Windows\system32>
 ```

 A container can be managed very much like a physical or virtual machine.
-Command such as <b>ipconfig</b> to return the IP address of the container, <b>mkdir</b> to create a directory in the container and PowerShell commands like <b>Get-ChildItem</b> all work.
+Command such as **ipconfig** to return the IP address of the container, **mkdir** to create a directory in the container and PowerShell commands like **Get-ChildItem** all work.
 Go ahead and make a change to the container such as creating a file or folder.
 For example, the following command will create a file which contains network configuration data about the container.

 ```
 ipconfig > c:\ipconfig.txt